To Have and Have Not: Film adaptations

 The novel was adapted into a 1944 film starring Humphrey Bogart and Lauren Bacall.
-The film, directed by Howard Hawks, changed the story's setting from Key West to Martinique under the Vichy regime, and made significant alterations to the plot, including removing themes involving economic inequality and class conflict, and turning the story into a romantic thriller centering on the sparks going on between Harry Morgan and Marie Browning.
+The film, with screenplay by Jules Furthman and William Faulkner, and directed by Howard Hawks, changed the story's setting from Key West to Martinique under the Vichy regime, and made significant alterations to the plot, including removing themes involving economic inequality and class conflict, and turning the story into a romantic thriller centering on the sparks between Harry Morgan and Marie Browning.

 The second film version, titled The Breaking Point (1950), was directed by Michael Curtiz and stars John Garfield and Patricia Neal with Juano Hernandez as Morgan's partner.
 The movie shifted the action to southern California and made Garfield a former PT Boat captain but is otherwise the most faithful to the original book.

-The third film version, titled The Gun Runners (1958), was directed by Don Siegel and stars Audie Murphy in the Bogart/Garfield role and Everett Sloane in Walter Brennan's part as the alcoholic sidekick, although Sloane's interpretation was less overtly comedic than Brennan's.
-The movie features a bravura performance by Eddie Albert as a charismatic villain.
-Pauline Kael and Bosley Crowther have claimed that the ending was used for John Huston's film Key Largo (1948); Kael also said that "One Trip Across" was made into The Gun Runners (1958).
+The third film version, titled The Gun Runners (1958), was directed by Don Siegel and stars Audie Murphy as the boat captain, with Everett Sloane as the alcoholic sidekick.

-In 1987 the Iranian director Nasser Taghvai adapted the novel into a nationalized version called Captain Khorshid which took the events from Cuba to the shores of the Persian Gulf.
+In 1987 the Iranian director Nasser Taghvai adapted the novel into a localized version called Captain Khorshid which took the events from Cuba to the shores of the Persian Gulf.

-Season 1 episode 12 ("Fury at Rio Hondo") of the television show Cheyenne is a shorter version of the same story set in Mexico in the Old West, with a screenplay by William Faulkner and James Gunn.
+An episode of the television show Cheyenne titled "Fury at Rio Hondo" is a Western adaptation of the story set in Mexico, with a screenplay by, again, William Faulkner and James Gunn.